Arth-Singh/NSFW-Image-Gen-Prompt-Injection-automation/README.md

 ## 🎯 Purpose

 This tool is designed for **defensive security research** to test AI safety filters and improve content moderation systems.
 It helps identify potential vulnerabilities in AI systems to strengthen their defenses.
+Gemini helps to create Prompts which later is given to ChatGPT models for Image Gen.
+The prompts are saved in logs with the output image.

 ## 🚀 Quick Start